rhguJG/clasp410_gruohan/README.md

-This is a README.md file.
+This is a respository for Climate 410.
+It is a place for in class activity and homework.